 Children gone too soon because they believed this planet might be better off without them.

 I remember asking myself the hard questions.
 Questioning not just who I was, but if I could be safe living in this world where it was so obvious to me that something was wrong.
-What I didn’t know?
-The thing that was wrong was the world.
-Instead, I simply believed something was wrong with me.
+What I didn’t know at the time?
+The world was wrong, not me.

 That sinking suspicion that something is wrong changes how you march through this world.
 It changes what you see when you look in the mirror and the paths you take.
 It makes you believe that even a parent’s love is not strong enough to endure your evolution and that God must have made a mistake to make you like this.

 Then I hear some kid somewhere was listening to my Pride presentation and I get a little hope that they know better.
 They know they matter.
 Maybe they’re sitting outside the door or their parent has made a seat for them at the screen.
 From either space, these parents are sending an alternate message that matters.

 What parents of queer kids show up for, what they pay attention to, the questions they ask about their kids’ day will send a million messages to their children about what they can become.
 If they’ll be loved.

 I still remember the first time I found out the kids were listening.
 It was in a message from a mom on LinkedIn sharing that her kid sat outside the door just far enough away that their parents never noticed and listened to my presentation.
 That night, this kid came out to their mom.

 Remembering my own coming out, I know how nervous they were.
 Worried.
 Wondering if they were about to lose the only unconditional love they have ever known.
 That fear runs deep.
 It’s enough to make you ask the deepest, darkest question a person can ask themselves: is this life worth living?